ALICE IN WONDERLAND

 The book had arisen following a boat trip across Port Meadow three years earlier.
 The story which he told Alice Liddell as they rowed upstream to Godstow was later written down in the form that we know it today.

 As Lady Pleasance got older her celebrity increased on account of her great age.
 On her 99 birthday one of her cards was from Alice, by then a young lady in her 20s.
 Lady Pleasance supported her relatives in their pursuit of reform of the University’s outdated rules.
 For example it was not until the late 1870s that teaching staff were allowed to marry; it is an odd fact that this ancient restriction continued to apply to university lecturers for hundreds of years after the Reformation.
 Luckily for Liddell this restriction did not apply to churchmen, and so the Dean was able to take up his university appointment.

 Although she had loyally supported her husband in his Unitarian beliefs during his lifetime, even to the extent (it is said) of jointly writing hymns with him for use in the Octagon Chapel in Norwich, as a widow she appears to have reverted to a more Anglican frame of mind.
 As a result her husband was interred in the family tomb at St Margaret’s church in Lowestoft where she too was eventually interred, and among her closest correspondents were leading Church of England theologians.

-When she moved to Lowestoft it was to Crown House at 55 The High Street, a very similar Georgian house to 29 Surrey Street.
-It is only 3 storeys high, and has a less imposing entrance.
-During her widowed years in the Suffolk town of her birth besides being a benefactor of the poor she was a patron of the arts, particularly Lowestoft china.
+During her widowed years in the Suffolk town of her birth she was a great benefactor of the poor and a patron of the arts, particularly Lowestoft china.